Managing medication for long-term conditions

 • Electronic reminders to take your medication – like an alarm on your phone

-Studies have not yet reliably shown whether these approaches are actually useful, or how effective they are.
-There are also no studies observing their effects over several years.
+Studies have not shown whether these methods are actually useful, or how effective they are.
+There was no research observing the effects over several years.

 How can information help when taking long-term medication?

-It isn't always easy to do things like swallow large tablets or use an insulin pen properly.
-If you're having trouble using the medication, your doctor’s office or your pharmacy can tell you
+Swallowing large tablets or handling an insulin pen isn’t always easy.
+If the dosage form or type of application is causing you trouble, your doctor’s office or your pharmacy can tell you

 • whether more information about the correct use is available,